1dayluo/1dayluo.github.io/pages/posts/history/lesslesszseanos-methodogygreatergreater-xue-xi-bi-ji.md

-> This is one reason I created “InputScanner” so I could easily scrape each endpoint for any input name/id listed on the page, test them & note down for future reference.
+> This is one txt I created “InputScanner” so I could easily scrape each endpoint for any input name/id listed on the page, test them & note down for future reference.